UBC-MDS/DSCI-532_2025_29_e-commerce-dashboard/reports/m2-reflection.md

 ## Known Issues ##
 - Colors on the map is fixed right now and does not update based on the filtering criteria (Issue #39)
 - Map only supports single State selection and does not support multi selection (Issue #39)
-- Pan, zoom, reset not fully tested on all the charts
+- Pan, zoom, reset not fully tested on all the charts (Issue #61)
-- Overall dashboard theme and chart aesethetics to be improved in Milestone 3 (Issue #33)
+- Overall dashboard theme and chart aesethetics to be improved in Milestone 3 (Issues #33, #39, #40, #44, #62)

 ## Deviation from Best Practice ##
-- Pie chart could be cluttered when there are too many categories.
-If categories are close in size, the user has to use the tooltip to view exact amount.
+- Pie chart could be cluttered when there are many categories to display.
+If categories are close in size, the user is not able to tell which is bigger (we added the computed % of total for this).
+However, if the category is very small, the text is not visible and the user has to use the tooltip to view exact amount for such categories.

 ## Limitations and Future Improvements ##
 - Summary statistics is fixed right now by design.
 Currently they are considered to be "current status" and not part of the analysis.
-However there are discussions within the group on whether these should be part of the filtering/analysis.
+However there are discussions within the group on whether these should be part of what is updated as the user is doing filtering/analysis.
 - Dashboard is being developed with using a subset (~13,000 records) of the full data (~130,000 records).
 Full dashboard performance will be tested later on with the entire dataset.
 - Suitability of a pie chart for product category could be re-evaulated.
 - Quality-of-life feature can be considered for the future
     - Highlighting the state that's been selected by the user on the map
     - A State dropdown list next to the map if the user wants to analyze a specific state and don't know where it is on the map
+- Add a summary visualization (bar chart) showing sales total by state ordered for the top N states